 The experience of Pinecrest depends upon the season.

+Winter.
 In winter the lake is largely drained and often covered with snow.
 Activity moves mostly to Dodge Ridge Wintersports area, Leland Meadows Snowplay, and other areas for snowplaying.
 A few diehard ice fishermen.

 Spring and Fall.

 In the spring and fall the area is beautiful and relatively quiet and unpopulated, with visitors

 apparently too busy with their lives in the city to realize that this is often the best time to come here.